-The following tables summarize the laboratory results of the chemical testing Oxford County is required to complete.
+The following tables summarize the laboratory results of the chemical testing the County is required to complete.
 Different types of parameters are required to be tested for at different frequencies as noted below.
 Explanations on the health impacts of these parameters can be found in the MECP document at https://cvc.ca/wp-content/uploads/2011/03/std01_079707.pdf PSIB 4449e01 titled "Technical Support Document for Ontario Drinking Water Standards, Objectives and Guidelines".

 Results are shown as concentrations with units of either milligrams per litre (mg/L) or micrograms per litre (ug/L).
 1 mg/L is equal to 1000 ug/L. The Maximum Acceptable Concentration (MAC) is the highest amount of a parameter that is acceptable in Municipal drinking water and can be found in the MECP Drinking Water Standards.
 The Method Detection Limit (MDL) is the lowest amount to which the laboratory can confidently measure.
 A result of "ND" stands for "Not Detected" and means that the concentration of the chemical is lower than the laboratory's equipment is capable of measuring.
+In the event that some samples results are ND, and other results are above the MDL, the value of the MDL will be used in place of the ND where an average result must be calculated.
+Where all collected samples are ND the average sample result will be assumed to be ND.